microteq/email_notifier/README.md

 ## Attribution

 The Email Notifier is based on the Home Assistant SMTP integration.
+Thanks to onoffautomations for adding some new features.
 <br />
 <br />
 <br />